kuzzleio/documentation-old/guide/source/includes/essentials/_persisted.md

 }
 ```

-### Document metadata
+### Document volatile

-When you create or update a document, Kuzzle adds metadatas.
-These metadatas describe the life-cycle of the document.
+When you create or update a document, Kuzzle adds volatiles.
+These volatiles describe the life-cycle of the document.
 They are available in the `_kuzzle_info` part of a document:

 ```json